root-project/web/manual/root_files/index.md

 toc_sticky: true
 ---

-ROOT files contain C++ objects that are stored to disk.
+ROOT files contain data, for example in the form of objects that are instances of C++ classes, and executable code, for example through `TExec`, `TMacro`, and `TFormula` instances.

+> As for *all* files, do not open ROOT files from an unknown origin!

-You can open files when starting ROOT
+You can open files when starting ROOT, specifying those as commandline arguments

 {% highlight bash %}
 $ root file.root
 {% endhighlight %}

-or within C++
+or via the C++ API

 {% highlight C++ %}
 std::unique_ptr<TFile> myFile( TFile::Open("file.root") );
 {% endhighlight %}

-or Python code
+or in Python

 {% highlight Python %}
 myFile = ROOT.TFile.Open("file.root")
 {% endhighlight %}

-In ROOT you can save objects in ROOT files, making these objects "persistent".
+Objects can be written in ROOT files, making these objects "persistent".
 Later on, you can read these objects back: the object is reconstructed in memory.

-ROOT files often contain columnar data, used for instance by all LHC (Large Hadron Collider) experiments.
+Not only individual objects can be written, in a so-called "row-wise fashion".
+ROOT files can contain also columnar data, used for instance by many High Energy Physics Experiments, at LHC and elsewhere.
+At the end of LHC Run 3, *Exabytes* of data were written in ROOT's columnar format!

 ## Storing an object in a ROOT file and reading it back